DevMountain/chatty/README.md

 ###Step 1: Create the Server (GET)
 Since we aren't worried about persistently storing information in a chat server (for now, anyway), your understanding of Node.js and REST will allow you to create a server that will post and retrieve messages (the C & R verbs of CRUD) for a chatroom.
 * In server.js, import the 'http' module and use the `createServer` method to listen on a port of your choosing (probably something between 8000 and 12000).
 * Create an array for storing your messages temporarily.
 You could call it `messages`.
+Think about where this should be stored so that the data 'persists' between requests.
 * Write your callback to the createServer method, remembering that it will be passed both a request and response parameter
-* Examine the request to see which REST verb was used (check the `method` property of the request param).
+* Examine the request parameter to see which REST verb was used (check the `method` property of the request param).
 * If the method is GET, end the response with the messages array (JSON stringified) in the response.
   * Dont forget to set the appropriate headers for `Content-type` and `Access-Control-Allow-Origin`
 * To test your server, run it (`node server.js`) and use cURL or Postman to make a GET request to your server.
 Try putting in some pre-filled messages into your array to make sure it's returning data the way you expect.